A dead tooth can happen to the best of us and it can happen in a variety of ways.

 The dead tooth extraction site may bleed for a while following the procedure, but your dentist will give you gauze to bite down on if this happens.
 Ice packs can help minimise any pain afterwards.
 You should also only eat soft foods that do not irritate the extraction site, at least for a few days.
 Our tooth extraction guide explains more about what to expect before, during and after having a tooth out.

 Following an extraction, your dental professional may replace the dead tooth with a denture, bridge, or implant.
-It is important to discuss your options with your dentist.
-The following questions should be asked when considering your options:
+It is important to discuss your options with your dentist, and you might want to ask the following:

 - Will it be covered by my insurance?

-- Will I need to replace it frequently?
+- Will I need to replace or repair it frequently?

 - What should I expect regarding recovery?